tatenda263/tatenda263/README.md

 ## Hi there 👋
-🌱 I’m currently learning how to shoot xrays at rocks to make pictures of them 🔭 I’m currently working on quantifying changes in those rocks ⚡ Fun fact: I find bugs more fascinating than rocks
+🌱 I’m currently learning how to manipulate images of digital rocks 🔭 I’m currently working on trying to enhance CO2 mineralisation in rocks ⚡ Fun fact: I find bugs more fascinating than rocks
 💬 Ask me about digital rock petrophysics
 <!--